lucky-sideburn/kubeinvaders/README.md

   verbs: ["get", "watch", "list"]

 ##### ENDPOINT
-Host and port of web console
+Host and port of the web console.

 ##### INSECURE_ENDPOINT
-Select http or https for web console
+Select HTTP or HTTPS for the web console.

 ##### KUBERNETES_SERVICE_HOST
-IP or DNS name of your control plane
+IP address or DNS name of your control plane.

 ##### KUBERNETES_SERVICE_PORT_HTTPS
-TCP port of target control plane
+TCP port of the target control plane.

 #### NAMESPACE
-List the namespaces you want to stress or on which you want to see logs (logs is a beta feature, it might not work or slow down the browser...)
+List the namespaces you want to stress or on which you want to see logs (logs are a beta feature, they might not work or could slow down the browser...).

 ```bash
 docker run -p 8080:8080 \